folsomcp/specpolFlow/Restructure.md

 Colin:
 [x] tidy up the class names linelist and spectrum
 [x] move rvfits to the LSD class
-[ ] moving the __main__ to scripts in the CommandLineScript
+[x] moving the __main__ to scripts in the CommandLineScript
     wait until V has moved the Bz to the LSD class for that one..
     [x] rvFit.py
     [x] bz.py
     [x] makeMask.py
     [x] cleanMaskUI.py
-[ ] check whether we can split off some part of ioLSD
+[x] check whether we can split off some part of ioLSD [mostly seperates cleanly]
 * def plot(self, figsize=(10,10), sameYRange=True, plotZeroLevel=True, **kwargs):
     [x] add fig=None, ax=None so that another call can overplot another LSD profile.
     [x] add a command line wrapper around LSD.plot()
     [ ] maybe add an option for scatter with errors and just lines.
-[ ] update makeMask.py, cleanMaskUI.py, with new class & funciton names
+[x] update makeMask.py, cleanMaskUI.py, with new class & funciton names

 More TODOs that are for filling in the docs:
 [ ] The ExcludeMaskRegions tutorial has all the important code, but needs some actual text.

+Maybes:
+[ ] fine tune telluric exclude regions?
+[ ] add Paschen line exclude regions?

 *** Colin will check the [:] in the set items for a